HarisudhanVL/Sentiment-Analysis-on-Twitter-Data/README.md

 ### EXTRACTING TWEETS FROM TWITTER

 The tweets can be extracted from twitter using TWITTER API.
-The API can be generated and found from Twitter developer
+The API can be generated and found from Twitter developer site.